 11.02.01 Authority of Arbitrators Limited.
 The arbitrators shall not have the authority to add to, change, alter or modify any of the terms or provisions of this Agreement.

-11.02.02 Expense Of Arbitrators Shared.
-The expense of the arbitrators shall be divided and shared among the Municipalities in accordance with their Proportionate Share.

 ARTICLE XII

 MISCELLANEOUS

 12.01 - NOTICE

 With the exception of bills from the District to the Municipalities, any notices permitted or required under this Agreement shall be in writing signed by the party giving notice and served upon the Clerks of the Municipalities, the Secretary of the District Board and the EMS Chief of the Department.
 Service shall be by personal delivery or another method that provides confirmation of delivery such as service by a process server, certified mail with return receipt requested or commercial delivery by a service such as Federal Express, with delivery tracking requested.